305379107 Paste your Bing Webmaster Tools verification code here

 Farmers can achieve higher prices for quality beans

-Shade-grown coffee is sought after by discerning coffee lovers worldwide because of its higher quality.
+Discerning coffee lovers worldwide seek shade-grown coffee because of its higher quality.
 In addition, more people are now concerned with ecology and sustainability.
 Therefore, farmers following these principles can get higher prices for their quality beans.
 The livelihood of farmers is also improved as they don’t have to buy expensive pesticides and chemical fertilizers.

-How to make sure I get shade-grown coffee?
+How do I make sure I get shade-grown coffee?

-Buying coffee from a reputable specialty coffee shop or roaster is your best bet.
+Your best bet is to buy coffee from a reputable specialty coffee shop or roaster.
 You can find many of them on the internet.
 They know their stuff and source green coffee beans often directly from farmers they know personally.
 They also provide detailed background information about their coffees on their website.
-This includes information about how it is grown and about post-harvest processing as well as their roasting methods.
+This includes information about how it is grown and about post-harvest processing, as well as their roasting methods.

 Finding shade-grown coffee in a retail store is a bit tricky.
 Reading labels when available is the safest bet.
 Unfortunately, many stores do not provide any additional information.
-Certification labels are not going to help you as most of them are issued based on different criteria.
+Certification labels will not help you as most are issued based on different criteria.

 Is there a Certification for Shade-grown Coffee?